LuKks/protonsocks/README.md

 Nuh2vpYKLqe0n8V9slq0EbXLfUpo5ysb
 ```

-- In case you need different or specific credentials for containers:\
+- Later, in case you need different or specific credentials for containers:\
 Edit the enviroment in `docker-compose.yml` with the credentials.\
 Enviroment variables overrides `auth.txt` file.